How Long Does Cocaine Stay in Your System?

 In this blog post, we attempt to answer the common question “How Long Does Cocaine Stay in Your System?”.
 This is a common question we get asked at our drug rehab clinic.
 By using the word “system”, we define this as meaning your blood, your urine and your hair.
 If you have asked this question, it is highly likely you have consumed cocaine recently and you are perhaps worried you may become subject to drug testing.
 If this is the case, we feel for you.
 By the time you have read this article, you will roughly know how long cocaine stays in your system.

-What is a cocaine detox kit?
+Where can I buy a cocaine detox kit?

+You can buy an effective 4-day cocaine detox kit here.
+This product is only sold via the manufacturer's website but it's definately the most effective we know of.
 The amount of time cocaine stays in your system is influenced by many genetic factors too.
 If you have consumed cocaine or other harmful drugs, ensure you do not fail a drug test by purchasing a simple and inexpensive cocaine detox kit.
 For a small fee, you may ensure you do not lose your job because of one small mistake.

 So how long?